Everything you’ve ever wanted to know: ACCESS for ELLs

 ACCESS family engagement info

 Find resources that help explain things like ELL status and language testing on the Family Engagement webpage.
-Download and print these family-friendly documents and share them with the people who support the multilingual students in your life.
+Download and print these family-friendly documents and share them with the people who support your multilingual students.

-A word from WIDA: New in 2021, many of the WIDA family engagement resources are available in Dari and Pashto (two languages spoken in Afghanistan), and Korean.
+A word from WIDA: The WIDA family engagement resources are available in many languages including Dari, Pashto, Korean and Ukrainian.

 For general ACCESS for ELLs questions, you’ll want to contact the WIDA Client Services Center.
 Our fabulous team of experts (many of whom are former teachers) are available to take your call or email about ACCESS for ELLs.
 Head over to the Contact Us webpage to get in touch with a WIDA expert.